OmniLayer/spec/README.md

 | Tokens desired in exchange | [Currency identifier](#field-currency-identifier) | 1 (Omni)                      |
 | Amount desired in exchange | [Number of Coins](#field-number-of-coins)   | 500000000 (5.0 divisible tokens)   |

-#### Cancel all my orders of a currency pair
+#### Cancel all orders of a currency pair

-Description: Transaction type 27 cancels all open orders, submitted by the address, for a given pair of two currencies (one side of the order book).
+Description: Transaction type 27 cancels all open orders, submitted by the address, for a given pair of two currencies (one side of the order book) belonging to the address submitting the transaction.

 | **Field**                  | **Type**        | **Example**                        |
 | -------------------------- | --------------- | ---------------------------------- |